The Box (Fringe): Reviews

 "The Box" received mostly positive reviews.
 Salon.com gave the episode an A−, explaining "this week's episode was chock full of good stuff.
 We get some more fun nuggets about how Earth 2 differs from Earth 1...
 Your Bose headphones cannot protect you from the awesome sonic power of "The Box".
 UGO Networks' Alex Zalben wrote "Two weeks in, Fringe is still the best damn show currently on TV".
 Zalben loved the serial aspects of the plot, praised Anna Torv's performance, but disliked how no one has realized Fauxlivia's true identity.
 Josh Wigler from MTV enjoyed the episode particularly because although he found the parallel universe a "compelling world, sometimes it's nice to just kick your feet up on the table and know that you're home...
 Two episodes down, and it's safe to say that the third season of "Fringe" is off to a very strong start".
 Ken Tucker of Entertainment Weekly thought it was a terrific episode, with "a tremendously clever game-changer of an ending...This Fringe was a good example of how far the series has come since its first season, dominated by pre-credits scare-scenarios for Fringe Division to investigate, some of which spilled over into the show's mythology.
 Now, Fringe is a seamless whole".

 The A.V.
-Club's Noel Murray graded it with a B+.
+Clubs Noel Murray graded it with a B+.
 SFScope contributor Sarah Stegall wrote, "Tightly written, well acted, and directed with a sure hand, this second episode of the season bears out my original prediction: this year is going to rock."
 Andrew Hanson from the Los Angeles Times praised the episode's use of a "Harold", in which three separate plots working off a central theme converge together.
 He also loved the climactic scene involving a gunshot-induced deaf Peter and the subway.
 "I hope more people were watching this episode for so many reasons: To see how good "Fringe" has become, to get addicted to the show and, most important, to see that they quoted my blog in the promo for next week.
 Thursday night has become "Fringe" night".